tbetcke/hpc_lecture_notes/_sources/2022-assignment_3.md

     def __init__(self, coo_matrix):
         self.shape = coo_matrix.shape
         self.dtype = coo_matrix.dtype
+        # You'll need to put more code here

     def __add__(self, other):
         """Add the CSR matrix other to this matrix."""